intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 privacy partitioning helps ensure that user privacy violations becomes more technically difficult to achieve over time.

+Several IETF working groups are working on protocols or systems that adhere to the principle of privacy partitioning, including OHAI, MASQUE, Privacy Pass, and PPM.
+This document summarizes work in those groups and describes a framework for reasoning about the resulting privacy posture of different endpoints in practice.

 RFC6973 discusses the use of identity management systems for data minimization.
 In these systems usually an identify provider issues credentials that can be used to access a service without revealing the user's identity by relying on the authentication assertion from